Oncorporation/filesystem_server/README.md

 **Available Tools:**

-1. `init()` - Validates accessibility of configured directories
+1. `init(directory, file_path)` - Validates accessibility of configured directories and can optionally list a directory and/or read a file
+   - `directory` (optional): Directory path to list contents (can be `None`)
+   - `file_path` (optional): File path to read content (can be `None`)
-   - Returns `{"message": "OK", "isError": false}` if all directories accessible
+   - Returns `{ "message": "OK", "isError": false, ... }` if all directories accessible
    - Returns error details if any directories are inaccessible
    - Shows configuration source (command-line args vs config file)
    - Use this to verify your configuration before using other tools

-2. `list_directory(directory)` - Lists files and subdirectories in a given directory
+2. `list_directory(directory, report_progress=False, batch_size=100)` - Lists files and subdirectories in a given directory, with optional progress reporting
+   - `directory`: The absolute or relative path to the directory (supports both / and \\ separators)
+   - `report_progress` (optional): If True, returns progress information and batch details (default: False)
+   - `batch_size` (optional): Number of items to process before reporting progress (default: 100)
-   - Returns a list of file and directory names on success
+   - Returns a list of file and directory names if `report_progress` is False
-   - Returns `["error", "error_message"]` if an error occurs (access denied, directory not found, etc.)
+   - Returns a dictionary with contents, progress_info, total_items, and processing_time if `report_progress` is True
+   - If an error occurs, returns a dictionary with `"error"` and `"error_message"` keys
-   - No exceptions are raised - all errors are returned as part of the result list
+   - No exceptions are raised - all errors are returned as part of the result

 3. `read_file(file_path)` - Reads the content of a specified file